sklvarjo/field-observatory-openshift/hatakkaj-receiver/README.md

+**TODO:** Document the hatakkaj server side scripts and also the openshift SA and token related things.

 #### Local build and pushing the image to openshift integrated repository

 Podman would also work and in some cases it is a wiser option.